MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride_getdefaultforsystem_1452001692.md

 The brightness override object.

 ## -remarks
-Requires the Embedded Mode capability to be declared and enabled.
+Requires the __systemManagement__ capability to be declared in your app's package manifest.
+This capability allows apps to have basic system administration privileges.
+If it isn’t declared, this method throws an access is denied exception.
+For more info, see [App capability declarations](https://docs.microsoft.com/windows/uwp/packaging/app-capability-declarations#general-use-capabilities).

 ## -see-also